-We should be clear up front that most professionals who specialise in business analytics are actually called a business analyst or something similar.
+We should be clear that most professionals who specialise in business analytics are actually called a business analyst or something similar.
 And business analytics professionals often branch out into senior management roles such as division manager, head of business development, and even CEO.

 But, to give you an idea of the potential jobs you can do by studying business analytics, let’s look at jobs in and around the field in a broad sense.
-Here are interesting job examples for anyone considering doing a business analysis course.
+Here are interesting job examples for anyone considering doing a business analysis degree.

 1. Business Analyst

 A business analytics graduate can traditionally expect to enter a business analyst position.
 Often, the job is an amalgamation of roles that are discussed more specifically below.
 But the core focus of your work will be to collect, analyse, translate, and present data in a meaningful way that aids good business decisions.

 Your function in this position will see you work closely with senior leadership or departmental heads where you’ll advise them about corporate data insights and their business implications.
 You’ll provide support to explore specific questions, test various hypotheses, and bake valuable insights into solid business decisions.

 Example job titles: junior business analyst, senior business analyst, sales business analyst, technical business analyst, strategic business analyst.

 Data analysts spend their time analysing and interpreting data using statistical techniques.
 Compared to the role of a business analyst, data analysts are less concerned with translating insights into a digestible format for end-users.
 Their work focuses instead on solving business-specific problems using data.